This is About Genital Herpes

 As is obvious from the title, the monster metaphor is pervasive throughout the novel, both in the text and illustrations: "Sometimes I feel like my body’s been taken over by a parasitic monster, and sex is now just this monster’s way of finding new hosts to infect."
 Text like this is accompanied by vivid imagery of the protagonist encapsulated in giant, grotesque blobs of sores and pustules.

 Implicit in the monster metaphor are feelings about genital herpes as a manifestation of evil.
 Susan Sontag wrote: "Feelings about evil are projected onto a disease.
 And the disease (so enriched with meanings) is projected onto the world."
 As a result of this projection, people with genital herpes are sometimes considered predators or dangerous to the community at large.
 This is the notion behind the awful, humiliating, privacy-violating and wholly unnecessary STD Carriers Disease Control Prevention Services website.
-The site hosts a STI carrier "registry" where users can report people with STIs (including their names and locations) to a public database reminiscent of the National Sex Offender Registry.
+The site hosts a STI carrier "registry" where users can report people with STIs (including their names and locations) to a public database reminiscent of the National Sex Offender Registry (STDs are now refered to as STIs).
 This website is an unfortunate example of how the monster metaphor and its connection to "evil" can lead to fear, or even persecution, of people with genital herpes and other STIs.